AstrobioMike/NASA-GeneLab-working/Metagenomics/Remove_human_reads_from_raw_data/README.md

 ---

 ## Download database as built on 29-Nov-2020
 The reference database 3GB compressed and ~4.3GB uncompressed.
-It can be downloaded and unpacked with the following:
+If using the accompanying Snakemake workflow, it will by default download this reference database.
+It can also be downloaded and unpacked by itself with the following:

 ```bash
 curl -L -o kraken2-human-db.tar.gz https://ndownloader.figshare.com/files/25627058